RobKenis/rob-kenis-dot-dev/docs/kubecon-2024/wednesday/1-keynote.md

 discovering workloads and picking the right sizing and pricing.
 Meanwhile, chip makers are building hardware which is better suited for the workload.
 Contraints are built by use cases: code completion models have to be small and fast, but some larger models can be slower.
 This causes the challenge to decide between scaling and efficiency.

+### Open Source

+Customers are using Open Source models and are distributing them to their own customers.
+How do we license models so you don't have to break them open to see how it works?
+Tools like PyTorch and compilers are Open Source and should stay that way, would we a shame if we have to switch hardware because a part in the toolchain become closed source.

+Hot take from Google: We should make the models and compilers open source.
+The only way to understand what some models can do, is to see people push the models to its boundaries.

+What can the open source community do?
+The models don't run in a vaccuum, so we need to find a way to bring observability, scaling, security and more into the ML space.
+The community needs to find patterns that they get with paid services and how to replicate them using open source tooling.
+While we're at it, we need to abstract the hardware.
+Health checking machines and hardware needs to be handled by cloud native community tooling, I don't want my GPU to magically die in production.